Guest Post by Willis Eschenbach

 You’d expect that the rain would warm as it fell through the warmer lower atmosphere, and to some extent it does.
 But it also entrains the air around it as it is falling, carrying it along.
 This sets up a vertical entrained wind that falls right along with the rain.
-Since it comes from well aloft, it is much cooler than the surface air.
+That wind is constantly cooled as it falls by the evaporation of the rain that it is mixed in with.
 And since the rain and the chilled air fall together as a package from aloft, they both arrive at the surface much cooler than the surroundings.
 Often when standing out on the apartment deck in the Solomon Islands at night, the first sign of the approach of a thunderstorm would be the arrival of the cool entrained wind.

 The entrained wind falls vertically with the rain, but unlike the rain it’s not absorbed by the surface.
 So it blows out cold air horizontally in all directions from the base of the rainfall.
 This blast of cool air is quite distinct.
 It smells of the upper atmosphere where it originated, and it is very refreshing on a hot night.
 It is also a separate and distinct refrigeration mechanism.